railstack/example_with_admin/README.md

 Then we go to the generated `go_app` directory to make two web pages, an `index` page to list all posts, and a `show` page to show a post content.

-We need make two template files named `index.tmpl` and `show.tmpl` under the `views` directory at first, and create a controller file named `post_controller.go` in controller directory, the controller file have two `handler` functions: a `IndexHandler` and a `ShowHandler`.
+We need to make two template files named `index.tmpl` and `show.tmpl` under the `views` directory at first, and create a controller file named `post_controller.go` in controller directory, the controller file have two `handler` functions: a `IndexHandler` and a `ShowHandler`.

 We use the `Gin` framework, more details you can refer to its doc: https://github.com/gin-gonic/gin.